AllamGowriSankar0001/React-Learning-Path/1.Basics/8.Events/README.md

 }
 ```

-- ✔ Keeps UI and state in sync
-- ✔ Recommended approach

----
+What's happening:
+- The input's `value` comes from state (`name`)
+- When the user types, `onChange` fires
+- We update the state with the new value
+- React re-renders with the new state
+- The input shows the new value

+This keeps the UI and state in sync.
+It's the recommended approach because React has full control over the input.

-## 5. Passing Parameters in onChange
+## Passing Parameters in onChange

-Example with multiple inputs:
+If you have multiple inputs, you can use a single handler:

 ```jsx
 function App() {